Karrueche Tran Flaunts Fit Bikini Body, Posts Workout Video

 “I really work on my abs.
 I’ll do crunches and I work on my butt,” she said.
 “I do tons of squats, jump squats and fire hydrants.”

-Karrueche doesn’t follow a strict diet, but does make an effort to eat well, limit fast-food consumption, and drink plenty of water.
+Karrueche doesn’t follow a strict diet but does make an effort to eat well, limit fast-food consumption, and drink plenty of water.
 Unlike most female celebrities, Tran tries to make sure she doesn’t lose weight.

 “Diets don’t really work for me,” she told Glamour.
 “I want to be fit and have some meat on my bones.
 I stopped eating carbs and red meat for a month and a half, and I was like, ‘Oh, no, I lost my butt!’
 I have to eat potatoes and rice and meat to bulk up.
 But I do try not to eat too much fast food.”